ErpNetDocs/info/information/try-our-system.md

 > **[https://demodb.my.erp.net](https://demodb.my.erp.net)**
 >
 > The desktop client will be available for download according to your type of system.
-> After installing and startup, the desktop client will ask you to sign in with the database URL and your credentials.
+> After installing and startup, the desktop client will ask you to sign in with the database URL, which in this case is https://demodb.my.erp.net, and your credentials.

 > @@name on the web
 >